rknightuk/slashpages/pages/til.md

 ---
 title: til
+aka:
+    - ways
 description: A collection of concise write-ups on small things you've learnt day to day
 creator_link: https://github.com/jbranchaud/til
 creator_name: Josh Branchaud
 ---

-These are typically developer-focused but they don't have to be.
+These are typically developer-focused but they don't have to be. [/ways](https://lrhodes.net/ways/ways) is a similar concept